 The Kinsey Institute is powered by curiosity and inspired by humanity.
-Each day, we pursue our mission to achieve our vision.

 Our mission: To foster and promote a greater understanding of human sexuality and relationships through impactful research, outreach, education, and historical preservation